Sam Leith: Career

 After an education at Eton and Magdalen College, Oxford, Leith worked at the revived satirical magazine Punch, before moving to the Daily Mail and The Daily Telegraph, where he served as literary editor until 2008.
 He now writes for several publications, including the Financial Times, Prospect, The Spectator, The Wall Street Journal Europe and The Guardian.
 He had a regular column in the Monday edition of the London Evening Standard. and appeared as a panelist on BBC Two's The Review Show.

 Leith has published several works of non-fiction, including Dead Pets, Sod's Law, You Talkin' to Me? and a book of poetry entitled Our Times in Rhymes: A Prosodical Chronicle of Our Damnable Age The Coincidence Engine, his first novel, was published in April 2011.
 He was a judge on the panel of the 2015 Man Booker Prize, won by Marlon James with A Brief History of Seven Killings.
 In November 2016, Leith was named the winner of the Columnist of the Year award at The Editorial Intelligence Comment Awards.

 Leith succeeded Mark Amory as literary editor of The Spectator in September 2014, where he described himself as "this magazine’s token wishy-washy centre-left liberal".
-Since January 2024, he has written a monthly Spectator column on computer gaming.
+Since January 2024, Leith has written a monthly Spectator column on computer gaming.